danstiner/rust-toy-dns/README.md

 ## TODO

-- [X] Factor out resolver trait and test, for adding more than just a non-caching proxy resolver
-- [X] Factor out server struct and test
-- [X] Caching proxy resolver
-- [X] Fix cached ttls
-- [X] Drop requests over concurrency limit instead of waiting for lock
 - [ ] Cache negative responses
 - [ ] Truncate to-long responses (and set TC bit)
 - [ ] Support for extended UDP responses
-- [ ] Support common record types (PTR, SOA)
-- [ ] Increase incoming UDP socket buffer size (similar to socket_tryreservein, something like 128KB is enough)
 - [ ] Response compression & better packet cursor - https://datatracker.ietf.org/doc/html/rfc1035#section-4.1.4
 - [ ] Fuzz testing
 - [ ] Benchmarking
 - [ ] Initialize from from resolver.conf etc
+- [ ] Increase incoming UDP socket buffer size (similar to socket_tryreservein, something like 128KB is enough)
 - [ ] Recursive resolver (note http://cr.yp.to/djbdns/separation.html)
+- [ ] DNSCrypt, DNS over TLS, or DNS over HTTPS support
 - [ ] TODO: Use cryptographic generator to select ports instead of relying on Linux's behavior of finding an open port when binding to port zero.
 There are two main issues with Linux's behavior.
 First, older kernels have a "trivially predictable" prandom_u32 implementation used to select a port.
 Newer kernels utilize SipHash which is a "PITA" to guess, but still not cryptographically secure.
 Second, Linux selects from a relatively small set of source ports.
 Specifically it prefers to use odd ports for outgoing connections, and only from the configured empheral port range (net.ipv4.ip_local_port_range) which is usually 32768-60999.
 That's effectively one quarter of the available ports, meaning instead of 16 bits of security against cache poisoning we get under 14 bits, a relatively small but still meaningful difference.

-2022-05-05T16:01:16.762355Z  INFO rust_dns::server: Query mobile.events.data.microsoft.com A from 172.17.0.1
-thread 'tokio-runtime-worker' panicked at 'called `Result::unwrap()` on an `Err` value: Utf8Error { valid_up_to: 39, error_len: Some(1) }', src/protocol.rs:768:61
-note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace

 ## Notes